Keith Whitley: Posthumous releases

-Two new songs were added to "Greatest Hits": The first, "Tell Lorrie I Love Her" was written and recorded at home by Whitley for Morgan, originally intended as a work tape for Whitley's friend Curtis 'Mr. Harmony' Young to sing at Whitley's wedding.
-The second was "'Til a Tear Becomes a Rose", a 1987 demo taken from Tree that originally featured harmony vocals by childhood friend Ricky Skaggs.
-Lorrie Morgan, with creative control and license to Whitley's namesake, recorded her voice alongside Whitley's, and released it as a single, which rose to No. 13 and won them 1990's CMA award for Best Vocal Collaboration as well as a Grammy nomination for Best Country Vocal Collaboration.
+Two new songs were added to Greatest Hits: The first, "Tell Lorrie I Love Her" was written and recorded at home by Whitley for Morgan, originally intended as a work tape for Whitley's friend Curtis "Mr. Harmony" Young to sing at Whitley's wedding.
+The second was "'Til a Tear Becomes a Rose", a 1987 demonstration recording taken from Tree that originally featured harmony vocals by childhood friend Ricky Skaggs.
+Lorrie Morgan, with creative control and license to Whitley's namesake, recorded her voice alongside Whitley's, and released it as a single, which rose to number 13 and won the 1990 CMA award for Best Vocal Collaboration, as well as a Grammy nomination for Best Country Vocal Collaboration.

-RCA also released a compilation of performance clips (from his days in the Ralph Stanley-Fronted Clinch Mountain Boys), interviews, and some previously unreleased material under the title "Kentucky Bluebird".
-The album produced hits for Whitley as well, including a duet with Earl Thomas Conley, named "Brotherly Love," which peaked at No. 2 in late 1991 and gave Whitley his second consecutive posthumous Grammy nomination for Best Country Vocal Collaboration.
+RCA also released a compilation of performance clips (from his days in the Ralph Stanley-fronted Clinch Mountain Boys), interviews, and some previously unreleased material under the title Kentucky Bluebird.
+The album produced hits for Whitley, as well, including a duet with Earl Thomas Conley, named "Brotherly Love", which peaked at number two in late 1991 and gave Whitley his second consecutive posthumous Grammy nomination for Best Country Vocal Collaboration.

 In 1994, Whitley's widow, Lorrie Morgan, organized several of Whitley's friends in bluegrass and some of the big names in country at the time to record a tribute album to Whitley.
-The album, Keith Whitley: A Tribute Album, was released in September 1994 via BNA.
+Keith Whitley: A Tribute Album was released in September 1994 via BNA.
 It included covers of Whitley's songs from artists such as Alan Jackson, Diamond Rio, and Ricky Skaggs.
 The album also included four previously unreleased tracks recorded by Whitley in 1987, one of which had Morgan dubbed in as a duet partner.
-The album also included two original songs: "Little Boy Lost", co-written and sung by Daron Norwood, and "A Voice Still Rings True", a multi-artist song.
-Alison Krauss's rendition of "When You Say Nothing at All" was released as a single from the album, reaching number 3 on the country charts in 1995.
+The album also included two original songs: "Little Boy Lost", co-written and sung by Daron Norwood, and "A Voice Still Rings True", a multiple-artist song.
+Alison Krauss's rendition of "When You Say Nothing at All" was released as a single from the album, reaching number three on the country charts in 1995.

 In 1995, the album Wherever You Are Tonight was released, produced by Lorrie Morgan, featuring restored demos of 1986–1988, with crisper 1990s recording techniques and a full orchestra.
-The album and single of the same name both did very well on the Billboard and R&R charts and "Super Hits" and "The Essential Keith Whitley" followed in 1996.
-"The Essential" contained the remastered and long since unavailable LP and Whitley's debut, the 6-Track "A Hard Act to Follow", and a scrapped song from 1986's "LA to Miami", "I Wonder Where You Are Tonight".
+The album and single of the same name both did very well on the Billboard and R&R charts, and Super Hits and The Essential Keith Whitley followed in 1996.
+The Essential contained the remastered and long-since unavailable LP and Whitley's debut, the six-track "A Hard Act to Follow", and a scrapped song from 1986's L.A. to Miami, "I Wonder Where You Are Tonight".

-In 2004, songwriter Jeff Swope began writing a film treatment for a biographical film concerning Whitley's life and death that was shelved in 2006.
-On April 13, 2010, he announced that pre-production was set to begin again, pending investors.